Shay Given: Stoke City

 Given signed a two-year contract with Stoke City on 10 July 2015.
-Given joined as back-up to first choice 'keeper Jack Butland.
+Given joined as backup to first choice goalkeeper Jack Butland.
 He made his debut on 25 August 2015 in a 1–1 draw with Luton Town in the League Cup, Stoke winning on penalties.
 He missed most of Stoke's 2015–16 campaign after needing to undergo knee surgery in October 2015.
-Given returned towards the end of the campaign and due to injury to Butland, he shared goalkeeping duties with Jakob Haugaard.
+Given returned towards the end of the campaign, and due to injury to Butland, he shared goalkeeping duties with Jakob Haugaard.

-Given began the 2016–17 season as first-choice 'keeper due to Butland being sidelined.
+Given began the 2016–17 season as first-choice due to an injury to Butland.
 On 27 August 2016, he conceded an own goal in a 1–0 away defeat to Everton.
 Given had palmed a Leighton Baines penalty onto the post but the ball rebounded against his head and went over the line.
 After conceding four goals against Tottenham Hotspur and Crystal Palace in September, Given lost his place in the side to Lee Grant.
 He was released by Stoke at the end of the 2016–17 season.

-In April 2018, a day after his 42nd birthday, Given announced his retirement from professional football whilst receiving an award for Donegal Person of the Year in Dublin.
+On 21 April 2018, the day after his 42nd birthday, Given announced his retirement from professional football whilst receiving an award for Donegal Person of the Year in Dublin.